hunterirving/timeline/readme.md

 	<img src="readme_images/colors.gif" width=100px>
 	</p>
 - a dotted line will move from the top of the screen to the bottom. this is the "now line".
-- a chime will play whenever a new left column chunk is starting. this is usually a good time to update the right column with recent happenings and settle in for the next task.
+- a chime will play whenever a new left column chunk is starting. this is usually a good time to update the right column with recent happenings and settle in for your next task.
 - press `⌘ + m` to export the day's accomplishments as the text body of an email message.

 ## license